-I am a PhD candidate in the Department of Sociology at the Johns Hopkins University.
+I completed my PhD in the Department of Sociology at the Johns Hopkins University.
 My scholarly interests include social movements, ethnic violence, democratization, extreme right and fascism, and global inequality.
 I have taught classes on comparative study of ethnic conflicts and global social protest.
 I am also a co-coordinator of the NSF funded project on "Economic and Geopolitical Crises and Waves of Social Unrest."

 My research interests lie in the fields of political, comparative-historical, and development sociology with a focus on social movements and collective violence; the extreme right and fascism; democracy and ethnic violence.

 My research analyzes the conditions under which democratization promotes extreme right movements and communal/ethnic violence in a comparative-historical perspective.
 My dissertation examines the rise of extreme right movements and anti-Kurdish communal violence in Turkey during the democratic opening period in the 21st century.
 To study why anti-Kurdish violence came to a peak during a period of democratization, I conducted intensive fieldwork in Turkey - including in-depth interviews in locations with anti-Kurdish communal violence, and the collection of archival data – and constructed the first comprehensive database on right-wing nationalist violence in Turkey using national newspaper archives.
 Through a combination of quantitative/statistical, qualitative, and comparative-historical analysis, my research shows that democratization is not a magical tool that immediately resolves ethnic conflicts but a contentious process whose outcome is contingent upon the power dynamics between different sections of the ruling elites and sections of masses with dynamic ethnic boundaries.